- Off road parking

 3 Laigh Isle is a modern, detached chalet in the fishing village of Isle of Whithorn in Dumfries and Galloway.

 With one double bedroom and one room with bunk beds as well as a family bathroom, the cottage can sleep four people.

 Also in the cottage are a fitted galley kitchen and a sitting room with a dining area.

 Outside the cottage is off road parking for 2 cars, a lawned front garden and a large rear lawn and patio with countryside views.

 With the sea just a couple of minutes walk away, 3 Laigh Isle is a superb holiday cottage for anyone wishing to discover this beautiful part of Scotland.

 All ground floor.
-Two bedrooms: 1 x double, 1 x children's bunks.
+Two bedrooms: 1 x double, 1 x single with pull out bed.
 Bathroom with bath, shower over, basin and WC.
 Galley kitchen.
 Sitting room with dining area.